A Facebook message claims that Facebook chain letters are rapidly spreading viruses or are responsible for Facebook accounts getting hacked.

 Even copy and paste messages that contain misinformation, such as the phantom hacker warnings, as annoying and unhelpful as they are, will not result in a virus infection.

 The additional claim that “this is how accounts are being hacked” is misleading.
 For the most part, copying and pasting a message doesn’t put your account at risk of being hacked.
-There are – of course – exceptions to this rule.
+There are rare exceptions to this rule.
 For example, if a copy and paste message requested you answer a series of questions regarding your personal information, this could be useful for an identity thief looking to pose as you online.
 In which case, avoid these types of copy and paste messages.

-Ultimately, though, to compromise your Facebook account, a crook needs your password, and they’re not going to get it just because you copied passed on a Facebook chain message.
+Ultimately, though, to compromise your Facebook account, a crook needs your password, and they’re not going to get it just because you passed on a Facebook chain message.

 Yes, please stop passing on silly copy and paste messages.
 But stop because they’re pointless or inaccurate or fake.
 Not because you wrongly believe they are harbingers of computer malware.